yavuztas/java-spring-fundamentals/README.md

 We have five principals each of them stands for each letter **S-O-L-I-D** which are *[Single Responsibility Principal](#single-responsibility-principal), [Open Closed Principal](#open-closed-principal), [Liskov Substitution Principal](#liskov-substitution-principle), [Interface Segregation Principal](#interface-segregation-principle) and [Dependency Inversion Principal](#dependency-inversion-principle).*

 #### Single-Responsibility-Principal
-Single Responsibility Principal in software programming suggests that a class should have only one single responsibility.
-By this way, one class can only modify one part of the software's specification.
-Classes trying to handle more than one responsibility will eventually ensue fragility and become impossible to maintain.
-Thus it is clearly seen that violation of this principal cause us the famous **God Object** anti-pattern.
+Single Responsibility Principal in software programming suggests that one should have only one single responsibility.
+We usually refer any module, class or function here.
+Hence from the OOP perspective it refers objects which can might be modules or classes mostly.
+By this way, one object can only modify one part of the software's specification.
+Objects trying to handle more than one responsibility will eventually ensue fragility and become impossible to maintain.
+Thus it is clearly seen that violation of this principal causes us the famous **God Object** anti-pattern in time.

 An example to indicate a violation of single responsibility problem:
 ```java